HelloChatterbox/dev_documentation/docs/skill-development/voight-kampff/test-steps.md

     Given an english speaking user
       And user is located in Paris
-     When the user says "how hot will it be today" Then "mycroft-weather" should reply with dialog from "current.high.temperature.dialog" But mycroft reply should contain "Paris"
+     When the user says "how hot will it be today" Then "chatterbox-weather" should reply with dialog from "current.high.temperature.dialog" But chatterbox reply should contain "Paris"
 ```

 The two terms are exactly the same, they both operate as the Step that comes immediately before them.